phpman > man > cryptsetup(8)

 passwords.
 The parameters can be time, memory and parallel cost.

-is also memory cost (memory required during the process of key derivation) and par-
+also memory cost (memory required during the process of key derivation) and parallel

 Note that increasing memory cost also increases time, so the final parameter values

-(--iter-time) with required memory cost --pbkdf-memory.
-If it is not possible, the
+with required memory cost --pbkdf-memory.
+If it is not possible, the memory cost is

-memory cost is decreased as well.
-The parallel cost --pbkdf-parallel is constant
+decreased as well.
+The parallel cost --pbkdf-parallel is constant and is checked

-NOTE: If you do not want to use benchmark and want to specify all parameters di-
+NOTE: If you do not want to use benchmark and want to specify all parameters directly,

-This will override the values without benchmarking.
-Note it can cause extremely
+override the values without benchmarking.
+Note it can cause extremely long unlocking

-long unlocking time.
-Use only in specific cases, for example, if you know that the
+time.
+Use only in specific cases, for example, if you know that the formatted device

-lel costs are unused for PBKDF2.
-For Argon2i and Argon2id, minimum iteration count
+are unused for PBKDF2.
+For Argon2i and Argon2id, minimum iteration count (CPU cost)

-Minimum memory cost is 32 KiB and maximum is 4 GiB.
-(Limited by addresable memory
+cost is 32 KiB and maximum is 4 GiB.
+(Limited by addresable memory on some CPU plat‐

 --iter-time, -i <number of milliseconds>